massacresIV/PF1EE/docs/srd/classes/hybrid/shaman/shaman.md

 ## Spirit Animal (Ex)
 At 1st level, a shaman forms a close bond with a spirit animal tied to her chosen spirit.
 This animal is her conduit to the spirit world, guiding her along the path to enlightenment.
 The animal also aids a shaman by granting her a special ability.

-**Deliver Touch Spells (Su):** Once the witch reaches 3rd level, her spirit animal can deliver touch spells or hexes for her.
+**Deliver Touch Spells (Su):** Once the Shaman reaches 3rd level, her spirit animal can deliver touch spells or hexes for her.
 If the shaman and the spirit animal are in contact at the time the shaman casts a touch spell, she can designate her animal as the “toucher.”
 The spirit animal can then deliver the touch spell just as the shaman would.
 If the shaman casts another spell before the touch is delivered, the touch spell dissipates.
 If the shaman activates a hex, her spirit animal can be used to make the touch; she doesn’t have to be in contact with the animal to use this ability with hexes.

 <details>
 <summary><strong>Replacing a Spirit Animal</strong></summary>